 Introduction

 Life expectancy is an important metric of the health status of a population and the performance of the healthcare system (1).
 It affects individual decisions, such as when to retire.
 Another important dimension is the uncertainty around that expectation: lifespan inequality (2).
 Lifespan inequality has become relevant for policy makers with the growing interest in economic and health inequalities (3, 4), in particular because lifespan inequality is often negatively associated with life expectancy (5-7).
 Typically, early deaths are more common in some, perhaps underprivileged groups, simultaneously reducing life expectancy and increasing lifespan inequality (8-10).
-Also, individuals may decide when to invest in education or when to retire based on the uncertainty surrounding their eventual time of death (10).

-Life expectancy is lower in Denmark than in Norway and Sweden.
-While their Scandinavian counterparts showed continuous improvement, life expectancy stagnated among Danish women between the mid-1970s and mid-1990s, to improve thereafter, remaining lower than in Sweden and Norway.
+Life expectancy is lower in Denmark than in Norway and Sweden (reference).
+While their Scandinavian counterparts showed continuous improvement, life expectancy stagnated among Danish women between the mid-1970s and mid-1990s, to improve thereafter, remaining lower than in Sweden and Norway (references).
 The stagnation in life expectancy resulted mainly from increased mortality of those born in 1919-1939, among which smoking throughout life was more prevalent, and alcohol consumption was also higher (11, 12).
 It is unknown how lifespan inequality developed since 1960 and which causes of death drove those changes.

 Here we test the hypotheses that 1) Denmark has higher lifespan inequality relative to Sweden and Norway; 2) the stagnation in life expectancy of Danish women was accompanied by a stagnation in lifespan inequality; and 3) this stagnation in lifespan inequality was driven by smoking related causes, such as cancers and respiratory illnesses.
 In addition, we address the questions: What should Denmark do now to reduce lifespan inequality, and how would that translate into gains in life expectancy towards Swedish levels?